kylemclean/nes-emulator/README.md

 $ cmake ..
 $ make
 ```
-`NESEmulator` will be created in the build directory.
+The executable `NESEmulator` will be created in the build directory.